• Home

 Whenever you are taking up any outdoor activity, it is very essential to do so with proper precautions.
 Ensure that you carry a basic first aid kit in case of any minor mishaps.
 Secondly, always have a float jacket in your kayak irrespective of your swimming skills.
 You can never be too careful with water.

 Moreover, ensure sun protection.
-Kayak fishing requires a lot of time to be spent put in the open sun.
+Kayak fishing requires a lot of time to be spent putting in the open sun.
 Wear sun goggles and sunscreen to avoid any burns.

 Conclusion